-This creperie in the center of Paris is another good option to eat a delicious crêpe.
-You can eat while you enjoy the bustle of the Parisian streets or while admiring the incredible paintings and images of artists on the walls.
+This creperie in the center of Paris, is another good option to eat a delicious crêpe.
+You can eat while enjoying the bustle of the Parisian streets or while admiring the incredible paintings and images of artists on the walls.
 Undoubtedly a warm and bright place full of colors that will make you feel very comfortable.

 Details of interest

 - How to get there: You will find La Petite Crêperie at 85 Rue Albert, located very close to one side of the Seine River.
-It is also close by if you want to visit the Catacombs of Paris.
+You will also have it close if you want to visit the Catacombs of Paris

-- Opening hours: You will find it open from Monday to Saturday from 11:30 am to 3 pm and from 7 pm to 11 pm.
+- Hours: You will find it open from Monday to Saturday from 11:30 am to 3 pm and from 7 pm to 11 pm.